veloz-web/gitlab-training/README.md

 Objective: Utilize Epics in GitLab Premium to organize and track collections of related issues and child epics under larger themes or features.
 Topics:
 What are Epics?
-(Containers for strategic initiatives – a Premium feature).
+(Containers for strategic initiatives.
 Creating Epics: Title, Description, Start/End Dates (fixed or inherited).
 Epic Hierarchy: Adding child epics and child issues.
 Viewing Epics: Tree structure, linking to Roadmaps.
 Epics vs. Milestones vs. Issues: Purpose and strategic usage.
-Activities (using Premium features):
+Activities:
 Navigate to the Epics section (Group level).
 Create a parent Epic (e.g., "User Management Revamp").
 Add existing issues as children to the Epic; create a child epic.